qorix-group/baselibs/score/memory/design/shared_memory/OffsetPtrDesign.md

 This offset is the same in all processes, thus, a valid pointer can be calculated as the sum of the base address of the `OffsetPtr` and the offset that it stores.

+Validity of the `OffsetPtr` depends on the validity of the pointed to object.
+This means, that the absolute pointer handed to the constructor of `OffsetPtr<T>` must point to a valid object of type `T` (or derived).
+Users must make sure that the `OffsetPtr` is valid before dereferencing it.
+E.g. make sure that the `OffsetPtr` is not dereferenced after the object is destructed or moved-from.

 The available public member methods are taken over from the `boost::interprocess::offset_ptr` implementation.
 In order to reuse this pointer also with stl-based containers it shall implement the requirements stated by [std::pointer_traits](https://en.cppreference.com/w/cpp/memory/pointer_traits).